-With limited sessions available per month, my diary often gets booked up months in advance, and often I do not have spaces to fit new mums who have not been able to book prior to their child's birth so I urge my clients to book just after their 12 week ultrasound scan.
-There is a limit to the number of newborn sessions I can undertake per month because as well as a newborn photographer I am a mother of three little ones myself.
+With limited sessions available per month, my diary often gets booked up months in advance, so I urge my clients to book just after their 12 week ultrasound scan.
+There is a limit to the number of newborn sessions I can undertake per month.

 Where will my newborn photo session take place?

 A seemingly simple question, but I still get asked this regularly as clients often ring me for an address just as they are about to set off and inputting the postcode into the Sat Nav.
 The studio is based in the beautiful South Derbyshire National Forest, literally on the crossroads of the '5 Counties' South Derbyshire, North Warwickshire, Birmingham, Leicestershire and Staffordshire borders.

 Unit 17 Blakenhall Farm, Caldwell, Swadlincote, Derbyshire, DE12 6RU Tel: 07786 224808, Studio: 01283 347012, Email: firstname.lastname@example.org

 Each photo session takes place in my newborn photography studio in Swadlincote just 35 minutes in any direction from Derby, Birmingham, Leicester, and Coventry by car.
 The studio is fully equipped with an array of props, backdrops and accessories.
 I want every newborn session to go as smoothly as it possibly can.
 In the past I found that when I travel to clients homes I am often constrained by the size of their room, the lighting situation may not be controlled easily plus I have a limit to what props and blankets I can bring with me, that's the beauty of coming to me, it's all here at arms length.